medhabar/magnify/README.md

 A React application that demonstrates a product modal with an image magnifier feature.
 Perfect for e-commerce websites where users want to examine product details closely.

-*Note: Replace the placeholder image with an actual screenshot of your application by taking a screenshot when the app is running and saving it as demo-screenshot.png in the root directory.*

 ## How can I edit this code?

 There are several ways of editing your application.